IntrepidPursuits/sherpa/ios/cocoapods_processes.md

 This is also nice if you're making changes to someone else's pod.
 Just fork their repo and clone it to your local machine.
 Then change your podfile like above.
 Now, since you're using the pod locally, any changes you make in the pod will be tracked by git.
 Then you can submit a PR to merge back in your changes when you're happy with it.

+**Gotcha:** If you add a new file to your target repo, you must re-run `pod install` or you won't see it.

 ## Updating Your Pod

 The basic steps in most updates to pods:

 1. Go through the prescribed contribution process on that project -- likely a pull request.
 1. As a final step in that process, update the podspec's `spec.version` to a new version number.
 We recommend following the versioning rules here: http://semver.org/.
+1. Lint your pod to make sure there are no errors with `$ pod spec lint`
 1. After merging the change, tag the commit (on remote) with the new version. i.e. If the new version is `0.0.2` the new tag would be `0.0.2`.
+When tagging, please tag verbosely: `git tag -a 1.0.2 -m 'added test coverage for foobar class'`
 1. If this is a public pod, being hosted through the cocoapods trunk, push the podspec to trunk. `$ pod trunk push`.

 ## Other resources: